Check how much Universal Credit you'll get

 You'll get the disabled child element if one of your children is entitled to either:

-- Disability Living Allowance without the higher rate care component
+- Disability Living Allowance without the highest rate of the care component

 If you pay for childcare